 Talent - Develop and deploy talent.
 Grow supply of skilled workers to meet employer demands.
 Grow demand for skilled workers by cultivating appropriate jobs.

-Ingenunity & Entrepreneurship - Innovation drives increasing productivity and efficiency - the source of all long-term growth.
+Ingenuity & Entrepreneurship - Innovation drives increased productivity and efficiency - the source of all long-term growth.
 Develop inputs and mechanisms to facilitate innovations, interactions and commercialization.

 Infrastructure - The location of firms and workers within the region determine costs for people and businesses.
 Minimize transportation costs, reduce congestion and avoid segregation and concentrations of poverty.